mediatis/pm975-repro/README.md

-# Test case for ProseMirror/prosemirror#975
+# Test case for placeholders in ProseMirror with IE

 Steps to reproduce:
 1. Clone this repository